dcsaorg/DCSA-OpenAPI/README.md

 | 405 – Method not allowed    | httpMethodNotAllowed    | The HTTP method for the request is not supported\.|
 | 429 – Too many requests     | rateLimitExceeded       | Too many requests have been sent recently\.|
 | 500 – Internal server error | internalError           | The request failed due to an internal error\.|

+### Releasenotes

+#### Release 1.1
+* Improved error handling
+* Added "modeOfTransportCode" to Transport events, and Transport Equipment events
+  * Since we removed Transport and Equipment objects to keep the API focused on just Track & Trace, the Mode of Transport was missing, so it has been added
+* Removed discriminator from the "events" object.
+  * The discriminator did not make sense in the way it was used, and would not add any value, so we removed it